Hi, I’m Jessica Wilen and I’m really glad you’re here. My work, and this newsletter, are informed by the multiple hats that I wear, including:

 Mom of two kids (the most important qualification of all 😉).

-Every Thursday, I publish A Cup of Ambition, a weekly newsletter for working moms (and enlightened dads!) who care about building a meaningful career and being an involved parent.
+Every Thursday, I publish A Cup of Ambition, a newsletter for working moms (and enlightened dads!) who care about building a meaningful career and being an involved parent.

 I’m really glad you’re here and I hope you’ll subscribe and join this amazing community.